oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 No waiver by the oreohive organisation of any term or condition set forth in Terms shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of the oreohive organisation to assert a right or provision under Terms shall not constitute a waiver of such right or provision.

-If any provision of these Terms & Ethics of Use is held by a court or other tribunal of competent jurisdiction to be invalid, illegal or unenforceable for any reason, such provision shall be eliminated or limited to the minimum extent such that the remaining provisions of Terms will continue in full force and effect.
+If any provision of these oreohive Source No-AI-Training License is held by a court or other tribunal of competent jurisdiction to be invalid, illegal or unenforceable for any reason, such provision shall be eliminated or limited to the minimum extent such that the remaining provisions of Terms will continue in full force and effect.

 # 26. - **Acknowledgement**

-***This section outlines how agreeing to these Terms & Ethics of Use and using our products, services, experiences and the like we provide as the oreohive organisation means agreeing to this document, these Terms & Ethics of Use in their entirety, and the idea that you fully, comprehensively and thoroughly understand them and how they may impact you and / or your usage of these such products, services, experiences and the like.***
+***This section outlines how agreeing to these oreohive Source No-AI-Training License and using our products, services, experiences and the like we provide as the oreohive organisation means agreeing to this document, these oreohive Source No-AI-Training License in their entirety, and the idea that you fully, comprehensively and thoroughly understand them and how they may impact you and / or your usage of these such products, services, experiences and the like.***

-BY USING OR ENGAGING WITH OUR PRODUCTS, SERVICES, EXPERIENCES, PLATFORMS OR ASSETS OR OTHER SERVICES PROVIDED BY US (IN ANY CAPACITY WHATSOEVER), YOU ACKNOWLEDGE  THAT YOU HAVE READ THESE TERMS & ETHICS OF USE (TERMS OF SERVICE) AND AGREE TO BE BOUND BY THEM.
+BY USING OR ENGAGING WITH OUR PRODUCTS, SERVICES, EXPERIENCES, PLATFORMS OR ASSETS OR OTHER SERVICES PROVIDED BY US (IN ANY CAPACITY WHATSOEVER), YOU ACKNOWLEDGE  THAT YOU HAVE READ THESE oreohive Source No-AI-Training License (TERMS OF SERVICE) AND AGREE TO BE BOUND BY THEM.

 # 27. - **Contact Us**